Developer Hub

 What is Confidence Area?

 Because many users share the same public IP address — through carrier-grade NAT on mobile networks, or shared broadband in homes and offices — it's not always possible to place an IP at a precise point.
-The Confidence Area makes this uncertainty explicit rather than hiding it behind a single coordinate that may be misleading.
+The Confidence Area makes that explicit rather than hiding it behind a single coordinate that may be misleading.